An overview

 This model has been around for years.
 Universities and certification bodies have used it extensively, and some hiring platforms still offer this as a feature.

-Where Live Proctoring Works Well
+Where Live Proctoring Works Well?

 Scale is the biggest problem.
 If you’re hiring for twenty positions and screening two hundred candidates, you now need proctors for every single session.
 That means scheduling, rising costs, and time zone complications for global hiring.